kevinmcaleer/kevsrobots.com/web/_reviews/cutebot.md

 excerpt: A great robot kit, particularly for the classroom - small, affordable and rich in features.
 cover: /assets/img/reviews/cutebot.jpg
 link: https://amzn.to/3DMG0v4
-rating: 4
+rating: 5
 ---

 ## 👍 Recommendation

-This is a solid buy recommendation, if you already have a micro:bit you can use that instead of the Pico:ed.
+This is a solid buy recommendation, This is a perfect starter kit for getting into robotics, and learning how to programme. if you already have a micro:bit you can use that instead of the Pico:ed.

 ---